suren-atoyan/monaco-react/README.md

 There were several issues about this topic that can be helpful too - [1](https://github.com/suren-atoyan/monaco-react/issues/48) [2](https://github.com/suren-atoyan/monaco-react/issues/12) [3](https://github.com/suren-atoyan/monaco-react/issues/58) [4](https://github.com/suren-atoyan/monaco-react/issues/87)

+Also, there is a [blog post](https://www.jameskerr.blog/posts/offline-monaco-editor-in-electron/) about using `@monaco-editor/react` in `Electron` in offline mode.
+You may find it helpful.

 And if you use `electron` with `monaco` and `react` and have faced an issue different than the above-discribed ones, please let us know to make this section more helpful

 ##### For `Next.js` users